bigchaindb/bigchaindb-driver/docs/usage.rst

 BigchainDB allows you to query for assets using simple text search.
-This search is applied to all the strings inside the asset payload and returns all the assets that match a give text search string.
+This search is applied to all the strings inside the asset payload and returns all the assets that match a given text search string.

-Lets assume that we :ref:`created <asset-creation>` 3 assets that look like
+Let's assume that we :ref:`created <asset-creation>` 3 assets that look like
 this:

 .. ipython::